The Power Mac G5 project

 "The world's fastest personnal computer" - brochure of the Power Mac G5 (2003)

-The machine was also notable for its chassis design, it was the first Apple computer to use an anodized aluminum alloy enclosure.
+The machine was also notable for its chassis design, it was the first Apple computer to use an anodized aluminium alloy enclosure.
 With its clean lines and perfect ventilation, it's a masterpiece of design that still turns heads more than 20 years later.
 I've always been a fan of this machine.

 Finding a case